 What

-is Mind Mapping?
+is Mind Mapping (MM)?
 Description

-Mind Mapping is a popular brainstorming tool and learning technique of
+MM is a popular brainstorming tool and learning technique of

 visually arranging ideas and their interconnections.
 It can be used to graphically